-It turns out that larger values of c_v have negative influence on the throughput.
-The influence is worse the larger the minimum burst size value.
+It turns out that larger values of $c_v$ have a negative influence on the throughput.
+The influence is worse when the minimum burst size value is larger.
 As with long-range dependence, the impact of instantaneous variability on throughput is negligible beyond a certain timeout value.
-For a worst-case of b{min} =900 Kbytes this threshold is also approximately equal to 20 ms.
+For the worst case of $b{min} =$ 900 kB, this threshold is also approximately equal to 20 ms.